Prosciutto Gruyere Pinwheels

 - Bacon-Wrapped Dates

 - 1 14 ounce sheet all butter frozen puff pastry, thawed

 - Preheat oven to 400º.
-Line two baking sheets with parchment and set aside.
+Line two baking sheets with parchment and set them aside.

-- Beat egg and water together in small bowl.
+- Beat egg and water together in a small bowl.
 Set aside.

-- If dough has become warm, pop in the refrigerator to chill for a bit.
+- If the dough has become warm, pop in the refrigerator to chill for a bit.

 - Bake for 15 minutes or till golden brown.
 Remove to wire racks and cool for 10 minutes before serving.

 Puff pastry bakes best when it's cold.
 If your sliced unbaked pinwheels have gotten warm, pop them in the refrigerator to chill before baking.